 Tag Your Website

-If your are part of an organization and would like to create tags for your site click settings > Manage site.
-Now you can click in site categories and type in whatever site tag you want separated by commas.
+If you are part of an organization and would like to create tags for your site click settings > Manage site.
+Now you can click in-site categories and type in whatever site tag you want to be separated by commas.